davidchatting/ThreeWiFiMeters/DeviceWheel/README.md

 # <img src="DeviceWheel-icon.svg" height=80px> Device Wheel
 Watch an individual device's use of the network with this Device Wheel.
+Once the WiFi is configured by joining the "Home Network Study" network and setting the credentials via the captive portal, bringing an IoT device in proximity of the Device Wheel will cause it to pair and the wheel will spin whenever the is network activity - clockwise for downloads, anti-clockwise for uploads.

 ## Hardware
 * Adafruit HUZZAH32 – ESP32 Feather Board - https://www.adafruit.com/product/3405